French

 Intent

-At Christ Church we teach French to all children as part of the National Curriculum statutory requirement to teach a modern foreign language.
+In our school we teach a foreign language to all children as part of the National Curriculum.

 Implementation

-We provide French teaching to children in all years for one hour a week.
-This is provided by a Junior Jam specialist teacher who is a native speaker.
+We teach French to children in all years for one hour per week.

-The curriculum that we deliver is based on the guidance given in the revised National Curriculum.
+The curriculum that we follow is based on the guidance given in the revised National Curriculum.
 We teach the children to know and understand how to:

 -